tw-SeanLuckett/LangGraph-Blackbox-Reverse-Engineering/memory-bank/activeContext.md

 ### Primary objective

-**Pattern Analysis Agent implementation in progress - API endpoint detection functional**
+**Pattern Analysis Agent implementation in progress - Query parameter handling completed**

-We have successfully implemented the foundation and begun Pattern Analysis Agent development using TDD principles.
-The agent now has working API endpoint detection with duplicate consolidation capabilities.
+We have successfully implemented the foundation and continued Pattern Analysis Agent development using TDD principles.
+The agent now has working API endpoint detection with duplicate consolidation capabilities AND basic query parameter handling.
 We're continuing with small, focused TDD cycles to build up the agent incrementally.

 ### Immediate priorities